0xNineteen/blog.md/contents/eth-state/index.md

 thats two data structures in one and O(log(N)) clones on update and is essentially what eth's state trie is!

+For a full implementation of the radix tree checkout the python code in `blog.md/content/eth-state/more_trees/patricia_merkle.py` file.

 ![](2023-03-05-10-37-30.png)
 [ref](https://arxiv.org/abs/2108.05513)